 Frontal Fibrosing Alopecia (FFA) - Causes, Symptoms & Treatment

-Under a high magnification lamp, peri- follicular inflammation would be visible and is quite particular to this condition.
-The surrounding area can appear quite red and be accompanied with a degree of a light scale.
-Two differential diagnosis of this presentation (to those who rarely observe this condition) could be: a form of eczema or Alopecia Areata- although the latter never has scale with it or inflammation.
-The mis-diagnosis could occur as both AA and Frontal Fibrosing Alopecia (FFA) both often cause the loss of eyebrows and eyelashes.
+Under a high magnification lamp or derma scope device, perifollicular inflammation would be visible and is quite particular to this condition.
+The surrounding area can appear quite red and be accompanied by a degree of a light scale.
+Two differential diagnosis of this presentation (to those who rarely observe this condition) could be a form of eczema or Alopecia Areata- although the latter never has a scale with it or inflammation.
+The misdiagnosis could occur as both AA and Frontal Fibrosing Alopecia (FFA) both often cause the loss of eyebrows and eyelashes.

 There are examples of this condition that is already well established by the time the patient consults a trichologist, although in most cases Sussex trichology can reduce the inflammation that aggravates the loss of hair there are occasions where oral medication is needed to address the most persistent form of FFA.
 Referrals can be made on your behalf.
 Unfortunately, not all Dermatologists are experienced in this condition of the scalp.

 Another kind patient allowed her photo (below) of her scarring to be shown here, you can see her irregular frontal hairline on the right here.
 When this condition is active in a patient you would see around these “active” hairs, redness and inflammation.